Kim Davis Takes Struggle Against Gay Marriage To Another Theater: Romania

 Davis drew national attention in the U.S. two years ago, just months after the Supreme Court legalized same-sex marriage nationwide.
 In direct contradiction to that ruling, Davis repeatedly refused to issue marriage licenses to same-sex couples, citing her religious beliefs.
 Ultimately she was found in contempt of court and locked up for five days, becoming an icon to opponents of same-sex marriage in the process.

 Despite her relatively high profile in the U.S., it remains unclear just how effective her visit will be in Romania.
 (Sites like Vice Romania have published explainers lately on who, exactly, she is.)
-But the legal change she's campaigning for has the potential to upset relations with a European Union that has generally been trending in the opposite direction.
+But the legal change she is campaigning for has the potential to upset relations with a European Union that has generally been trending in the opposite direction.
 It might put the country "on a collision course with Brussels," Politico notes.

-The Guardian reports that the Coalition for the Family, a set of 40 groups pushing for the change, said in a statement that it's worried about more important things.
+The Guardian reports that the Coalition for the Family, a set of 40 groups pushing for the change, said in a statement that it is worried about more important things.

-"We have the constitutional right and moral obligation to defend the family from trends in modern society that reduce its importance and accelerate its decline."
+"We have the constitutional right and moral obligation to defend the family from trends in modern society that reduce its importance and accelerate its decline," it said.